snooppr/shotstars/README.md

 **Claimed functions:**
 - [X] Shotstars will help find and expose naked kings and their retinue *(fact: stars in some repositories are inflated)*
 - [X] Shotstars calculates parameters: aggressive marketing, trend, fake stars, peak of popularity and its date.
+- [X] Shotstars will calculate progress or regression, percentage change over the last month.
+- [X] Shotstars Shotstars will calculate the names of the months that had the most and the least stars.
 - [X] Shotstars scans repositories for stars added and removed with statistics for a selected time period.
 - [X] Shotstars reports the real date of the repository *(fact: developers can declare/fake/change the date of their projects commits, but Shotstars will not fool them, the utility will display real numbers)*.
 - [X] Shotstats will show ~ the size of any public repository.